MartinEesmaa/VVCEasy/README.md

 # FAQ (known as Frequently Asked Questions)

-Before you ask any question, please see the questions below.
+Before you ask any question, see the questions below please.

-Are you the real creator of VVCEasy?
+**Q1**: Are you the real creator of VVCEasy?

-Yes... but I'm not a real creator of VVC, I didn't built VVC, it was Fraunhofer HHI that he built VVC.
+**A1**: Yes... but I'm not a real creator of VVC, I didn't built VVC, it was Fraunhofer HHI that he built VVC.

-Are you trying to work build of VVCEasy?
+**Q2**: Are you trying to work build of VVCEasy?

-Well, yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
+**A2**: Well, yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
 I don't have employees, so I'm the only one worker.

-Is it okay to bring my proof screenshots of errors?
+**Q3**: Is it okay to bring my proof screenshots of errors?

-Yes, you can bring error screenshots for your proof.
+**A3**: Yes, you can bring error screenshots for your proof.
 More proof, easy to solve it.

-My question is not listed on FAQ.
+**Q4**: My question is not listed on FAQ.
 Can I ask any question to you?

-Sure, just go to Issues tab, ask questions or/and give your issue to me, I'd be happy to solve :).
+**A4**: Sure, just go to Issues tab, ask questions or/and give your issue to me, I'd be happy to solve :).

-Do you know what you have skills in your programming?
+**Q5**: Do you know what you have skills in your programming?

-I know about batch file and HTML programming.
+**A5**: I know about batch file and HTML programming.
 Some hard programming languages might be difficult for me :/.
 Update of 19th February 2022: Maybe I should make C# Console program, that will be easy for Windows, Mac and Linux multi support.

-If you have any questions or/and any issues, please go to Issues tab and create your issue.
+If you have any questions or/and any issues, please go to Issues tab and create your own issue.

-Or you can chat us: https://matrix.to/#/#vvceasy:matrix.org
+Or you can join and chat us our community: [Link for communities at top](#community)
 -   Martin Eesmaa

 # Credits & Licenses